Last Qantas 747 prepares to depart Sydney for Mojave retirement | Health

 Last Qantas 747 prepares to depart Sydney for Mojave retirement

 Qantas has grounded most international flights until at least July 2021 due to Australian government travel restrictions.
-Joyce, who headed up a farewell gathering at Sydney Airport, said Qantas had sold the 747 leaving on Wednesday and five others to General Electric Co.
+Joyce said Qantas had sold the 747 leaving on Wednesday and five others to General Electric Co.
 The final jet will deliver a load of freight to Los Angeles before flying on to the Mojave.

 Atlas Air Worldwide Holdings Inc operates two 747-8 freighters on behalf of Qantas through a wet lease arrangement.
 Qantas has also sent its 12 A380 super-jumbos to the Mojave on the expectation they will not return to the fleet for at least another three years.